Gas9220/FaceFacts/README.md

 ## FaceFacts
 This project is a simple demo app developed with Swift, SwiftUI and the new Swift Data framework.
-The app allow you to save people that you have meet some event.
+The app allow you to save people that you have meet in some event.

 ### Docs
 [Swift ](https://www.swift.org/documentation/)